roychon/QueryGPT/README.md

    ```sh
    OPENAI_API_KEY = 'ENTER YOUR API';
    ```
-6. Enter your mongodb url in `/env`
+6. Enter your mongodb url in `.env`
    ```sh
    MONGODB_URL = 'ENTER YOUR MONGODB URL`
    ```